ranfysvalle02/graph-knowledge/README.md

 Neighbors of AI: ['ML', 'Data Science', 'NLP']
 ```

-This could be extended into more complex search and retrieval systems, such as **Graph-RAG** (retrieval-augmented generation), where you combine graph traversal with semantic search techniques.
+This could be extended into more complex search and retrieval systems where you combine graph traversal with semantic search techniques.

 ### **Applications of Knowledge Graphs**